ricardo-montoya/mvc-java-project-1/README.md

 Click on a card to see employee details.
 ![Details](./screenshots/3.PNG)

-You could enable the edit mode just by clicking on the pen icon & delete the register by clicking the X.
+You can enable the edit mode just by clicking on the pen icon & delete the register by clicking the X.
 ![Edit mode](./screenshots/4.PNG)
 There's no more Maria....
 ![Deleted register](./screenshots/5.PNG)